aprilsourz/freelunch/README.md

 ![](http://i.imgur.com/VE2kY0N.png)

 ### Technologies
 This app was built with Ember.js and Bootstrap.
-Used [https://github.com/poteto/ember-cli-flash](https://github.com/poteto/ember-cli-flash) for flash messages.
-I built a [back end](https://github.com/arlofeirman/freelunch-api) for the app with Ruby on Rails,
+I Used [https://github.com/poteto/ember-cli-flash](https://github.com/poteto/ember-cli-flash) for flash messages and built a [back end](https://github.com/arlofeirman/freelunch-api) for the app with Ruby on Rails,

 #### Installation
 If you wish to fork and clone this repo you will need to install dependencies by running ```bower install``` and ```npm install```.